siddharth2016/update-readme-image/README.md

 python -m unittest discover
 ```

+#### Another intriguing action you would want to see - [quote-readme](https://github.com/siddharth2016/quote-readme)

-#### If you liked this Action and want to contribute to upgrade this utility, please create an issue or throw a PR !
+##### If you liked this Action and want to contribute to upgrade this utility, please create an issue or throw a PR !